 We’ve been cat lovers for a very long time but it was never really our intention to build a cat-focused business.
 Just a few years ago, we were actually both working in TV.
-While Kevin was off filming in amazing locations like the South Pole and at the top of volcanoes, Leili was helping to develop popular science programmes for the likes of the BBC.
+While Kevin was off filming in amazing locations like the South Pole and at the top of volcanoes, Leili was using her background in science to develop popular science programmes for the likes of the BBC.

 Fast forward and we’re both fully submerged in the world of cats!
 Not only have we built a cat-focused business but our love for cats has encouraged us to embark on more advanced learning and understanding of cats and their behaviours – Leili, who has a degree in Biology, was inspired to unlock the minds of cats even more, and is now a fully qualified animal behaviourist with a specialism in feline behaviour.

 So you might be wondering how we made the leap from TV to cat accessories.
 Well, it all started with a missing cat of our own…

 Our cats Lyra and Lola used to abandon their breakaway collars at every opportunity.
 Within hours of having them on, they’d wriggle out of them, leaving plenty of discarded collars around the house.